claudiauhr/random-quotes-project/README.md

 ## Future Enhancements

 - Adding a query media for mobile users.
-- Adding a feature that when a new quote is generate change background color and button color.
+- Adding a feature that, when a new quote is generated, changes the background color and button color.
-- Adding a drop list that allows user to choose quotes by type.
+- Adding a drop list that allows users to choose quotes by type.
 - Adding a feature that allows users to choose by author.